dpearton/enhancer_annotation_and_motif_analysis/README.md

       2. Sort flanking CTCF coordinates
       3. Annotate peaks to TSS within flanking CTCF sites

-   b) Assign TSS to peaks if they fall within an <x>kb window of the peak of interest
+   b) Assign TSS to peaks if they fall within an x.kb window of the peak of interest

 7. Retrieve filtered peak fasta sequences
 8. Calculate background base frequencies for motif screening